-The Olancha-Cartago 4-lane Project was part of the 2020 ITIP.
-No Inyo County projects were identified in the 2022 ITIP, however, Inyo County is committed to supporting the completion of projects already underway as part of the MOU.
-Projects that will require MOU funding and interregional support are the Freeman Gulch Widening Project, Segment 2 on US 395 in adjacent Kern County (identified in the 2022 ITIP), Freeman Gulch Widening Project, Segment 3, US 395 Inyokern, and a future project in Mono County on 395 or SR 120.
+The Olancha-Cartago 4-lane Project (which is currently under construction) was part of the 2020 ITIP.
+No Inyo County projects were identified in the 2022 ITIP, however, Inyo County is in support of regional projects already underway, such as the Freeman Gulch Widening Project, Segment 2 (in adjacent Kern County), the goal of which is to improve safety along the corridor.